-There is something mysteriously beautiful about ruby red currants.
 They are luminous, brilliant, little jewels provided by nature.
 And they are really delicious and mildly sweet.

 Ingredients you need

-- Fresh currants:ย I used these glorious red currants, but they also come in black.
+- Fresh currants: I used these glorious red currants, but they also come in black.
 You can also use raspberries, blueberries or blackberries.

 - Rosemary: When baking you should use fresh rosemary because dried is very tough and not as fragrant.
+You can also use fresh mint or basil, or skip altogether if you prefer.

-- Extra virgin olive oil:ย When baking with olive oil, you need to use a quality extra virgin olive oil.
+- Extra virgin olive oil: When baking with olive oil, you need to use a quality extra virgin olive oil.
 Choose one that has a nice flavor when you taste it by itself.
 It can be peppery (if you like it) or mild.
 You can even use a flavored olive oil, but remember it should compliment the other flavors you are using.

-- Pantry staples:ย granulated sugar, all purpose flour, baking powder, salt
+- Pantry staples: granulated sugar, all purpose flour, baking powder, salt

 Step-by-step directions

-1. In a medium-sized bowl whisk together flour, sugar, baking powder, rosemary and salt.
-Using a fork, stir in olive oil until mixture resembles coarse crumbs.
+- Combine dry ingredients.
+In a medium-sized bowl whisk together flour, sugar, baking powder, rosemary and salt.

-2. In a separate bowl, whisk together yogurt, milk and egg.
+- Combine wet ingredients.
+In a separate bowl, whisk together yogurt, milk and egg.

-3. Pour yogurt mixture into flour mixture and mix with a spoon or a fork until a rough dough is formed.
+- Finish dough.
+Pour yogurt mixture into flour mixture and mix with a spoon or a fork until a rough dough is formed.
 Do not over mix the dough.

-5. Fold the empty half of the dough over the red currant dough, pressing the two layers together.
+- Fold dough.
+Fold the empty half of the dough over the red currant dough, pressing the two layers together.
 Press remaining currants over the top of the dough.

-7. Transfer scones to a cooling rack to cool to desired temperature.
+- Cool scones.
+Transfer scones to a cooling rack to cool to desired temperature.
 Serve warm or room temperature.

 Recipe tips and FAQs